MoonTM-GIT/GiveawayBot/README.md

 # GiveawayBot

-A Giveaway Bot initially based on the [JavaBot](https://github.com/Java-Discord/JavaBot), now using [Dynxsty's Interaction Handler](https://github.com/DynxstyGIT/DIH4JDA) for Interactions.
+A Discord Giveaway Bot initially based on the [JavaBot](https://github.com/Java-Discord/JavaBot), now using [Dynxsty's Interaction Handler](https://github.com/DynxstyGIT/DIH4JDA) for Interactions.

 # Giveaway Creation
 To start a giveaway, use the `/giveaway create` command in a text channel.
 This will open a modal similar to this: